These Schupfnudeln Are Easy To Make And Super Filling!

 - Place the mashed potatoes in a medium-sized mixing bowl.
 Add the flour, egg, salt, pepper, and nutmeg (optional).
 Mix everything together using your hands and form a ball of dough.

-- Cut the dough into pieces of approx. 3/4 inch long.
+- Cut the dough into pieces approximately 3/4 inch long.
 Then roll out each small piece on the countertop or between the palm of your hands.
 Use more flour if the dough sticks to the countertop.
 Roll the dough until it has the approximate thickness of a finger, then gently roll the ends of the noodle thinner so that they have a tapered shape to them.
 Once you have used up all of the dough, repeat the steps with the second half of the dough.

 - Bring water to a boil in a large pot.
 Add some salt, then turn down the heat to medium-low so the water is just very lightly boiling.